bethanycayeradcliff/sensitive-audio-lesson/index.markdown

 ## Setup

 You will need to set up a [GitHub](https://github.com/) account in order to use the AudiAnnotate application.
 You might prefer to download an open-source application such as [Audacity](https://www.audacityteam.org/) to assist in generating annotations with time-stamps in the steps below, but, alternatively, you can also mark time-stamps manually on a spreadsheet.
 Our [documentation](https://hipstas.github.io/AudiAnnotate/documentation.html) walks you through creating a GitHub account, downloading Audacity, and creating a spreadsheet for use in AudiAnnotate.

---

-<a name="footnote1">1</a>: Kalir, J., Cantrill, C., Dean, J., & Dillon, J. (2020).
-Iterating the marginal syllabus: Social reading and annotation while social distancing.
-Journal of Technology and Teacher Education, 28(2), 463-471.